Keurig Dr Pepper Inc. (KDP) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 1.59% loss in the last 1 month and extending the period to 3 months gives it a 3.51%, and is 2.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.38% over the week and 2.12% over the month.
+The stock witnessed a 3.67% gain in the last 1 month and extending the period to 3 months gives it a 3.70%, and is 1.80% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.93% over the week and 2.18% over the month.

 Keurig Dr Pepper Inc. is expected to release its quarterly report on 03/02/2023.The EPS is expected to grow by 58.30% this year.